COVID-19 Guidelines for Travelling to Maharashtra in 2021

 The pandemic has educated the world about essential preventive measures.
-It majorly includes everyday lifestyle changes to prevent the spread of the virus.
+It majorly includes day to day practices to prevent the spread of the virus.
 Covering your nose and mouth, with a mask, at all times; maintaining social distance; paying extra attention to personal hygiene and sanitation.

 In lieu of the recent drop in Covid cases, the state government has relaxed restrictions on travel.
 However as the number of cases varies in major parts of Maharasthra, the rules for travel are stated according to the percentage of Positivity Rate and Hospital Bed Occupancy.
 All regions being bifurcated into 5 levels of un-lockdown, level 1 being the most lenient.

 TRAVELLING TO MAHARASHTRA IN 2021

 - By Air: Domestic passengers travelling to Maharashtra will need to carry an RT-PCR negative test report that is conducted within 72 hours of travel now.
 The busiest airport in Maharashtra is Mumbai, however, one can also fly into Aurangabad, Pune, Nasik/ Shirdi (both Limited flights).
 One can travel without the test provided that certification of both the doses of vaccine 15 days prior to travel.

 - By Rail: Train passengers will be requested to provide an RT-PCR negative test report too, however, an antigen test on arrival will be allowed too.
 Those entering the state will have to go through thermal screening.
 In case of delay in results, contact information will be noted and informed to officials in case of positive reports.
 E-pass facility will be activated and allowed for fully vaccinated to travel by local trains soon.